belgattitude/nextjs-monorepo-example/README.md

 >  - Convention: whatever the script name (ie: test:unit), keeps it consistent over root commands, packages and apps.
 >  - The use of [yarn workspaces commands](https://yarnpkg.com/features/workspaces) can be replicated in pnpm, nmp7+lerna...

+### 3.2 Maintaining deps updated

+The commands `yarn deps:check` and `yarn deps:updates` will help to maintain the same versions across the entire monorepo.

 ## 4. Quality

 ### 4.1 Linters